kinsta-content/node-js-photo-sharing-app/Chapters/10 - Chapter 10/README.md

 Multer only filters based on file extension and many other mime type checkers are easily fooled.
 To keep our application safe from unwanted file types, we are going to want to delete bad files from being stored in our file system.

 In our `PageRouter.js` on the get request to the `/` path, we will want to automatically clean up all bad files.

-Since this code is a bit more advanced, you can copy it from Appendix 2 which is linked below this video.
+- Since this code is a bit more advanced, you can copy it from [Appendix 2](https://github.com/Kinsta-Academy/node-js-photo-sharing-app/tree/master/Chapters/13%20-%20Appendix%202) which is linked below this video.

 Before moving on, we want to delete all images and directories inside of /public/images/.

 ---

-# 10.6 Preventing overwrite and creating our NPM start command
+# 10.6 Preventing Overwrite and Creating Our NPM Start Command

 On our server.js file, we currently have a line that reads `.sync({force:true})` we need it to only alter tables instead of wiping them out everytime the server is restarted, let's remove the `{force:true}`.